-Today there is no point explaining numerous advantages which a website can bring to personal and business development.
-Websites provide companies, readers and sharers with a great variety of opportunities and niches, from personal presentation and communication to global educational programs and large business partnerships or charity projects.
+Today there is no point explaining the numerous advantages which a website can bring to personal and business development.
+Websites provide companies, readers, and sharers with a great variety of opportunities and niches, from personal presentations and communication to global educational programs and large business partnerships or charity projects.
 Every day more and more people are looking for a way to efficiently use the unlimited potential of the world wide web for self and professional growth without spending too much time on its maintenance and studying how to operate with web dashboards or write code.

 What is WordPress?

 WordPress is a content management system (CMS), at the moment it wins the top position in its niche.
 Content management systems are web applications created for making and operating (aka managing) different sorts of content via uploading, editing, and publishing posts containing copy, images, audio and video etc. So, this is the multifunctional platform for blogging, both personal and professional, and also creating websites for various businesses or non-profit organizations and movements.